Children in control

-So how can we re-gain some power when our three-year-old is running rings around us?
+So how can we regain some power when our three-year-old is running rings around us?

-As parents, we need to understand that our children benefit from our setting boundaries.
+It’s important to understand that our children benefit from parents setting boundaries.
 Permissive parents may have children who are free-spirited and creative.
-But children like to feel safe and protected, and a child who has learned to scream and fight for what they want is learning some warped lessons about how the world really works.
+But children like to feel safe and protected.
+And a child who has learned to scream and fight for what they want is learning some warped lessons about how the world really works.

 Please don’t get me wrong though – these children are not bad children.
 They are normal children who are learning about the world through their interactions with others.
 It is why, as parents, we have to teach our children, gently but firmly.
-We all want our children grow up to be loving, caring, responsible adults.
+We all want our children to grow up to be loving, caring, responsible adults.
 So sometimes we need to take control, even though our children may kick-off.

-Ok so what can we do if our child is ruling the roost?
+Ok, so what can we do if our child is ruling the roost?